-Alan became artistically, socially and politically involved in the immigrant rights movement as DREAM Act votes were about to take place in 2010.
-In 2011, after the legislation failed, Alan slept 11 nights and 12 days on the steps of the Massachusetts State House to protest the criminalization of immigrants in the state.
+In 2010, Pelaez Lopez became artistically, socially and politically involved in the immigrant rights movement as DREAM Act votes were about to take place.
+In 2011, after the legislation failed, Pelaez Lopez slept 11 nights and 12 days on the steps of the Massachusetts State House to denounce and testify against the criminalization of immigrants in the state.
 At this time, they took on leadership positions with the Student Immigrant Movement and shortly after, with the Queer Undocumented Immigrant Project.

-Check out the site for current work, and ideas on how to amplify the voices of queer and trans Black (un)documented folk!
+Check out the site for current work, bookings, and ideas on how to amplify the voices of queer and trans Black (un)documented folxx!